elenderg/PAL-1000/instruções de compilação.md

 Note that we expect the programmer to call these routines directly.

-Note also that they "go deep" -- if anything attached to a record that is being destroyed needs to be destroyed, these routines let the programmer simply "forget" about those attached things.
+Note also that they "_go deep_" -- if anything attached to a record that is being destroyed needs to be destroyed, these routines let the programmer simply "_forget_" about those attached things.
 This spares the programmer a lot of repetative coding.

 156. Finally, we need this routine to decide if a type can be forgotten by the programmer: